 This final point leaves us with a crucial question that is not thoroughly answered in the book: if vigilante groups partner with one faction of the oligarchy in confronting the communities that are voicing their concerns over the “keistimewaan crisis” (succession, agricultural land rights, and urban planning), why don’t these vigilante groups target those communities directly?
 Answering this question could explain the causal link between problems in Yogyakarta’s elite circles and how vigilante groups in the region choose their targets.

-The writer is an alumnus and currently a staff member of CRCS.
 This article is a translation by Kelli Swazey from its original version in Bahasa Indonesia: Vigilantisme di Yogyakarta dan Konteksnya.